 Another difference is that other drugs delay the breakdown of acetylcholine – a brain chemical that’s needed in the communication between nerve cells.
 Namenda, on the other hand, commonly blocks the excess amounts of glutamate – another brain chemical that can potentially damage and kill nerve cells.
 Hopefully, doctors are able to prescribe a combination of these drugs for better results.

 As mentioned, hopefully the doctors are able to find a way to use Aricept, Cognex, Exelon, and Reminyl in the early detection of the AD.
 Then they can slowly transition to Namenda when the disease worsens.
 However, scientific advisors from the FDA who evaluated the drug are adamant about informing the families that Namenda is not a miracle drug.
 It should not be a source of false hope to families and severely ill Alzheimer’s patients.
 However, Namenda is a huge step towards the development of Alzheimer’s medications.
 Hopefully, it will lead to a full-blown cure for AD.

-Namenda may cause side effects.
+There are side effects of Namenda in elderly people.
 If your loved one notices any change in their health, do not hesitate to contact a physician as soon as possible.
 Your loved one’s doctor will be the one to determine whether it is still safe for them.
 Some side effects include:

 - Weight gain

 - Pain anywhere in your body, especially your back

 Many side effects brought about by Memantine can be serious.
 It might be hard to see how does Namenda work without side effects.
 If your loved one experiences any of the following symptoms, get help immediately.
 Notify their doctor call 911.
 More serious side effects include:

 - Hallucination (seeing things or hearing voices that do not exist)

 It is possible that Namenda may cause other side effects not found on the list.
 Be sure to call your loved one’s doctor if there are any problems while taking the medicine.